 - “It was such an amazing experience for me, and really solidified my resolve for wanting to enter this profession.
 I was able to take part in everything from fluoride and sterilization to chairside assisting. ” – Maya

 Take your medical volunteering to Cusco, home to Machu Picchu, with A Broader View Volunteers Corp.
 Like other developing countries, Peru struggles with high poverty rates, especially in cities like Cusco, which means there are many opportunities for medical volunteers to step in and make an impact on these communities through medical, nursing, and dental care.
-A Broader View tailors their programs to fit the experience and interests of their volunteers, so you are able to attend to new mothers in the hospital, provide health education to teens, observe surgeries, or provide direct patient care in elderly care centers.
+A Broader View tailors its programs to fit the experience and interests of its volunteers so there are a range of opportunities available.

 - “I loved my Peru medical volunteer experience.
 It was a great way for me to go out of my comfort zone and experience a new country!
 Volunteering in the clinic was so rewarding and was a great way to be truly immersed in the culture!
 I would definitely do it again!” – Rosa